KDE/mygnuhealth/doc/mygnuhealth.rst

 ..
 Note:: The user name (Federation account) and the password are not stored.
     They just serve as a way to test the connection to Thalamus.
-If you have a definitive federation account, you can store in on your user profile.
+If you have a definitive federation account, you can store it in your user profile.

 Once you are ready, you can press the "Update" button to save the network information.